 I. The Toolkit Story 3

-II.
-Eating disorder information for a school setting 5
+Π. Eating disorder information for a school setting 5

 Common myths about eating disorders 6

-Impact of eating disorders on cognitive ability and functioning in school 9
+Impact of eating disorders on cognitive ability and functioning in school.
+9

 Eating disorder signs and symptoms specific to a school setting 10

-School strategies for assisting students with eating disorders 11
+School strategies for assisting students with eating disorders

-Sample SAP Student information form 13
+Sample SAP Student information form

-Tips for communicating with Parents/Guardians 15
+Tips for communicating with Parents/Guardians

-Why parent-school communications may be difficult 17
+Why parent-school communications may be difficult

-Finding eating disorders treatment 18
+Finding eating disorders treatment

-Guidance for schools on education plan for a student in treatment 19
+Guidance for schools on education plan for a student in treatment

-Tips for school psychologists 20
+Tips for school psychologists

-Tips for school nurses 21
+Tips for school nurses

-Tips and information for coaches
+Tips and information for coaches 22

 III.
 Additional Resources 26

-Frequently Asked Questions
+Frequently Asked Questions 27

 Glossary

-Curriculum on healthy body image and eating disorders

 Selected books

-Useful online resources for eating disorders
+Useful online resources for eating disorders 41

 Websites to be aware of

-References
+References 44

-The NEDA Educational Toolkits Story
+NEDA TOOLKIT for Educators The NEDA Educational Toolkits Story